Call Us: 0330 1332 857

 Below are some accidents at work claims that our clients have come to us with:

-· Slips, Trips and Falls-These types of accidents either happen because the workplace has uneven floors, slippery surfaces or simply due to poor housekeeping.
+These types of accidents either happen because the workplace has uneven floors and slippery surfaces or simply due to poor housekeeping.
 Slips, trips and falls commonly cause minor and severe injuries, depending on what part of your body you land on and how hard your fall was.
 Failure to warn employees of these hazards and failure to remove a hazard within a reasonable period can amount to employers’ negligence as they will have breached their duty to protect their employees and their safety.

-Repetitive Activities: If your job is a desk job, and it consists of you typing on a keyboard all day, or if you need to use specific machinery repeatedly, you may be at risk of sustaining a ‘repetitive strain injury’.
-As part of your employer’s duty, they should minimise these injuries by offering more breaks or swapping employees doing the hand manual jobs every so often.
-If the risks of getting these injuries are not dealt with straight away, long-term conditions such as ‘Vibration White Finger’ can develop.
+If your job is a desk job, and it consists of you typing on a keyboard all day, or if you need to use specific machinery repeatedly, you may be at risk of sustaining a ”repetitive strain injury”.
+As part of your employer’s duty, they should minimise these injuries by offering more breaks or swapping employees who do the manual hand jobs every so often.
+If the risks of getting these injuries are not dealt with straight away, long-term conditions such as ”Vibration White Finger” can develop.

-· Road Traffic Accidents- If your job involves making deliveries or driving, you may be provided with a company vehicle.
+You may be provided with a company vehicle if your job involves making deliveries or driving.
 If you were involved in a car accident, you might suffer from an injury due to a vehicle defect.
-In these circumstances, you may be able to claim compensation for your damage against your employer or the car manufacturer/leasing company.
+In these circumstances, you can claim compensation for your damage against your employer or the car manufacturer/leasing company.
 If another driver caused your accident, you would make your claim against the other driver’s insurance company.

 If you have been injured at work as the result of someone else’s negligence, contact Beacon Law to find out if you could make a claim.